filrak/next/packages/commercetools/README.md

 - [x] I want to select a payment method.
 - [x] I want to select a shipping method.
 - [ ] I want to apply coupon code.
+- [ ] I want to proceed my payment with external service.

 ### Thank You Page